 Browse by Medical Category

-After finishing the Informatics Fellowship, fellows will have a broad understanding of pathology informatics as well as deep knowledge in at least one informatics subspecialty; and with have the skills necessary to lead a pathology informatics service at a major medical center and execute a successful academic/research career
+After finishing the Informatics Fellowship, fellows will have a broad understanding of pathology informatics as well as deep knowledge in at least one informatics subspecialty; and will have the skills necessary to lead a pathology informatics service at a major medical center and execute a successful academic/research career.

 Types and Number of Appointments

-The fellowship is for one year or two years.
-The program has averaged four to eight concurrent fellows; however, the number of appointments available at a given time is variable; please contact the Program Director.
+The program has averaged four to eight concurrent fellows; however, the number of appointments available at a given time is variable and dependent on funding; please contact the Program Director.
 (See How to Apply).

 Candidates should have completed their residency training in anatomic, clinical or combined anatomic/clinical pathology, with primary certification or eligibility by the American Board of Pathology.
-If a graduate of an international medical school, the candidate should have a valid ECFMG certificate and visa.
+If not a US citizen or green card holder, the candidate should have a valid ECFMG certificate and visa.

 In some cases however, fellows will be accepted before they are Board eligible.
 Such candidates must qualify for a limited (training) license in Massachusetts, present compelling reasons that the fellowship should be done prior to finishing residency, and have concrete plans for finishing their pathology residency training.